 Bishapur: important Sasanian city in Iran, founded by king Shapur I, and built by Roman POWs.

 The construction of Bishapur was ordered by the Sasanian king Shapur I (r.241-272), but it was built by Roman POWs, captured after the defeat of the Roman emperor Valerian in 260.
 Although some of its monuments, like the so-called Temple of Anahita, are distinctly Iranian, many other aspects of Bishapur's architecture look Roman and do not belong to Iranian building traditions.
-An example is what specialists call the "Hippodamian street plan", which means that the city looks like a gridiron.
+An example is what specialists call the "Hippodamian Plan", which means that the city looks like a gridiron.
 Another "Roman" aspect is the use of mosaics in the palace.

 The walls of the city form a rectangular shape with a SW-NE orientation.
 The northeastern section, near the modern parking place, has been restored.
 On many other places, the foundations of towers can still be discerned; they are round, which suggests that they were designed as batteries for the use of catapults.
 At the northeastern end, the remains of a city gate can still be seen.

 Once, the walls were ten meters high, which is unusual for a city in peaceful territory.
 (It is hardly plausible that Shapur wanted to defend his city against the Romans, which he had so gloriously defeated.)
 The walls protected 50,000-80,000 inhabitants.